nilesr/cr/README.md

 * `int count`: The `n` that was passed in to `cr_env_new`.
 * `int current`: The frame ID of frame that is currently executing, or -1 if no frame is executing.
 * `int dead`: The number of frames which have completed their execution and returned.
-* `void** results`: An array of the results of each thread.
-Initialized to all NULLs before any of the threads have completed.
+* `void** results`: An array of the results of each frame.
+Initialized to all NULLs before any of the frames have completed.
 * `cr_context* frames`: The only thing interesting in here is the `dead` flag on each of the frames.
 If `env->frames[i].dead` is true for some `i`, then `env->results[i]` is safe to access.
 If `env->dead == env->count` then they are all safe to access.

 `cr` does not expect any of these properties to be modified.